Break-Resilient Codes: Problem Definition and Preliminaries

-\begin{remark} While we disregard the specifics of the underlying bit embedding method herein, in a parallel work we have implemented a break-resilient coding framework, based on a bit-embedding method of varying layer widths, and successfully tested it in practice using a commodity printer and commodity 3D printing software.
-The framework follows similar adjacency matrix-based ideas, and yet it is different from what described next due to engineering and complexity constraints which are beyond the scope of this paper.
-For further details, the interested reader is referred to~\cite{practical}. \end{remark}
+\begin{remark} While the present work abstracts away the specifics of the motivating applications and the underlying bit-embedding techniques, in concurrent research we have developed a break-resilient coding framework tailored for forensic fingerprinting.
+Our framework embeds bits in 3D-printed objects by modulating layer widths and has been experimentally validated on a commodity printer using standard 3D printing software.
+The framework follows similar adjacency matrix-based ideas, and yet diverges from from what described next due to engineering and complexity constraints which are beyond the scope of this paper.
+For further details, we refer the interested readers to~\cite{wang2025secure}. \end{remark}